 What is Hyperledger Fabric?

-Hyperledger Fabric is one of the open-source projects under the enterprise blockchain consortium company Hyperledger.
-As Hyperledger always promoted a collaborative environment, all the projects under it is an end result of the collaborations.
+According to the official documentation, Hyperledger Fabric is one of the open-source projects under the enterprise blockchain consortium company Hyperledger.
+As Hyperledger always promoted a collaborative environment, all the projects under it are the end result of the collaborations.

 Anyhow, Hyperledger Fabric is an enterprise blockchain platform with ledgers, standards, protocols, contacts just like all other platforms.